wakeelahmedsyed/wakeelahmedsyed.github.io/projects/alternate-fuel.md

         <div class="step-num">05</div>
         <div class="step-body">
           <h3>Cost and Quality Validation — Proving the Business Case</h3>
           <p>At each milestone blend ratio, a full cost and quality validation was conducted.
 C3S content from QC sampling was compared against the established baseline to confirm clinker quality was within specification.
 Fuel cost per ton of clinker was recalculated using the actual blend NCV and fuel volumes consumed that day.
 Net daily savings versus the imported coal baseline were computed and logged.
-This running financial record — which ultimately reached Rs.
-880,000+ per day — served as the evidence base for the project's continued operation and its eventual recommendation for permanent implementation as standard operating procedure on Line 3.</p>
+This running financial record, which ultimately reached Rs.
+1,800,000+ per day, served as the evidence base for the project's continued operation and its eventual recommendation for permanent implementation as standard operating procedure on Line 3.</p>
           <div class="step-tags">
             <span class="step-tag">C3S Quality Validation</span>
             <span class="step-tag">Cost-Per-Ton Calculation</span>